Belgica antarctica: Lifecycle

 Belgica antarctica on a moss in Antarctica.

 B. antarctica spends most of its two-year lifecycle in four larval stages.
 Research finds that it uses a unique dual dormancy strategy during its development.
-In the first winter, larvae typically reach their second instar and undergo quiescence - a form of dormancy that allows them to quickly resume development when conditions improve.
+In the first winter, larvae typically reach their second instar and undergo quiescence — a form of dormancy that allows them to quickly resume development when conditions improve.
 As they approach their second winter in the fourth (final) instar, the larvae enter obligate diapause, a programmed dormant period that ensures synchronized adult emergence during summer.

 Overwintering may occur in any instar.
 Terrestrial algae (particularly Prasiola crispa), fungi, decaying vegetation, organic detritus, and microorganisms provide the food for the larval stage.
-The adults, which are aphagous (non-feeding), emerge in the spring and summer and live no more than 10 days; females mate in their first day of life and a few days later release their only batch of eggs (semelparity), as the process damages their abdomens.
-Males on the other hand, are able to mate more than once.
-The female secretes a jelly on the eggs that acts as a blanket of antifreeze, stops them from dehydrating, and acts as a food source once they hatch.
-Mating occurs in large groups of males, analogous to swarms of winged midges.
+The non-feeding adults emerge in the spring and summer and live no more than 10 days; females reproduce only once — they are semelparous, that is — laying their eggs, which damages the abdomen, 1–2 days after mating in their first day of life.'
+The number of egg batches is sometimes said to be singular and, at other times, multiple.
+The iteroparous males on the other hand, are able to mate more than once.
+The eggs are laid covered in a hygroscopic gel, secreted by the accessory gland during oviposition, which prevents dehydration and overheating, and acts a food source and thermal buffer.
+Mating occurs in large groups of males, like swarms of winged midges.

+The only other free-living insects known from the Antarctic are the chironomid Parochlus steinenii, the only flighted insect in the Antarctic, from the South Shetlands and South Georgia, and Glaciopsyllus antarcticus, the latter being free-living only at the larval stage, having the most southern record of any insect (68º 51' S), and being the only insect from deep continental Antarctica (East Antarctica).